News Explorer

 Tips and Tricks

-News Explorer is a newsreader with a built-in download engine that supports both RSS 2.0, RDF, ATOM, JSON and Mastodon feeds.
-News Explorer runs on Mac computers (macOS), iPhone, iPod touch, iPad (iOS), Apple Watch (watchOS) and Apple TV 4th generation (tvOS).
-It offers automatic iCloud synchronization of feeds, folders and news including their read and favorite statuses.
+News Explorer is a newsreader with a built-in download engine that supports RSS 2.0, RDF, ATOM, JSON, Reddit, YouTube, Podcast and Mastodon feeds.
+News Explorer runs on Mac computers (macOS), iPhone (iOS), iPad (iPadOS), Apple Watch (watchOS) and Apple TV (tvOS).
+News Explorer offers automatic iCloud synchronization of feeds, folders, filters and news including their settings and statuses.

-With the Mac version of News Explorer, you have five options to add new feed subscriptions.
+With the Mac version of News Explorer, you have five options to add new web feeds.

 1. Click on the Share button on the toolbar.